RutvikGoti/RutvikGoti/README.md

 ## I'm a Developer!!

-- 🔭 I’m currently on my own project: [Expense Manager with advance features][course]!
+- 🔭 I’m currently on my own project: [Expense Manager with advance features][course]
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects🎯